Yet both teams have, during the tournament, shown defensive resilience and attacking potential and are well worthy of their place in the last four.

-Japan's status as favourites is perhaps understandable given their defeat of Spain in the group stage, their victory over Mexico just before the start of the games, plus their four consecutive clean sheets in the competition.
-Undoubtedly, they are hard to beat.
+Japan's status as favourites is perhaps understandable given their defeat of Spain in the Group stages, their victory over Mexico a friendly just before the start of the games, plus their four consecutive clean sheets in the competition; undoubtedly they are hard to beat.

 Yet there is something about this Mexican side that excites and intrigues.

-With Spurs forward Giovani Dos Santos having netted three times, and the team managing three clean sheets from their four matches, Mexico's attacking flair has been balanced with some discipline.
+With Spurs forward Giovanni Dos Santos having netted three times, and the team managing three clean sheets from their four matches, Mexico's normal attacking flair has been balanced with some discipline.

 Instead backing Mexico in the "Draw No Bet" market at evens (2.00) looks to offer more value.
 This bet will reward punters for a Mexican win but also refund stakes should the match end all square after 90 minutes.

-The Mexicans have shown themselves capable of playing some excellent football, and while Japan have been organised, energetic and cohesive, Mexico have more players capable of that bit of magic which is often necessary to separate two evenly-matched teams.
+The Mexicans have shown themselves capable of playing some excellent football, and while Japan have been organised, energetic and cohesive, Mexico have more players capable of that bit of magic which is often necessary to separate two evenly matches teams.

 To continue the theme of a narrow win for Mexico, a value bet selection of Mexico to win to nil at 7/2 (4.50) could appeal, and has paid out in two of their last three matches.